Admin Guide: Using PowerShell with the Azure Information Protection unified client

 - Prerequisites for running AIP labeling cmdlets unattended

-- Create and configure Azure AD applications for Set-AIPAuthentication
+- Create and configure Microsoft Entra applications for Set-AIPAuthentication

 - Running the Set-AIPAuthentication cmdlet

-If the computer cannot have internet access, there's no need to create the app in Azure AD and run the Set-AIPAuthentication cmdlet.
+If the computer cannot have internet access, there's no need to create the app in Microsoft Entra ID and run the Set-AIPAuthentication cmdlet.
 Instead, follow the instructions for disconnected computers.

 Prerequisites for running AIP labeling cmdlets unattended